 In 15th century Konitsa came under Ottoman rule and became part of the Sanjak of Ioannina.
 (Read more about the history of Konitsa…)

 The bridges of Epirus

 Not only in Κonitsa, but also in some of the surrounding villages, we find several traditional stone bridges.
 Most of them are in very good condition bringing images to mind from an era long gone.
 An era when they were an integral part of people’s lives, for their transportations, their agrarian work and their communication with the surrounding areas.

 Activities in Konitsa

-Rafting in Konitsa: Visiting Konitsa an absolute must is to attempt a descent in one of the rivers by rafting or kayak.
+Visiting Konitsa it is an absolute must to attempt a descent in one of the rivers by rafting or kayak.

 Route 1: The first descent begins from the most photographed part of Zagori.
 This is not any other but the bridge of Papigo, 1 kilometer from Aristi on the way to Papigo.
 You will follow a green route in Voidomatis gorge and the route finishes in the bridge of Klidonia.
 The descent can also be done by kayak, monoraft or inflatable boat.
 The length of the route is 5 km and the duration of the adventure is about 1,5 hour.
 Previous experience is not necessary as the water is not impetuous.

 Route 2: The second descent addresses people who love this sport and have excellent knowledge and experience.
 The route begins from Vovousa and finishes in Vrisohori.
 It is a route whose main characteristic is the big degree of difficulty and the big length of the descent, that is about 27 kilometres (more info and routes…)